God’s Story: The Ministry and Life of Dick Hillis

 Dick Hillis’ story is essentially all about God.
 God saved Dick and led him to China.
 God brought Dick through loneliness, discouragement, plenty, war, sickness, as well as many other things.
 God heard Dick’s prayers, and he used Dick to bring many people to Himself.
 This story shows God’s love and care for the world, how God loves the Chinese people, and how God can use one man to bring Him glory.
 After Dick passed away, this was posted on the website of his obituary, which shows Dick’s impact on the world: “Precious in the sight of the Lord is the death of His saints.
 Those of us who follow in the steps of Dick Hillis give thanks to God for his faithful example as a choice servant of God…” (Adams, 2006).

-Photograph of Dick Hillis: Screenshot from Winebrenner, Jan (1985).
-Steel in his soul: The Dick Hillis Story.
-Overseas Crusades.
+Photograph of Dick Hillis: Screenshot from Winebrenner, Jan.
+Steel in his Soul: The Dick Hillis Story.
+Chicago, IL: Moody Publishers, 1985.

 Main Source Used:

-Winebrenner, Jan (1985).
-Steel in his soul: The Dick Hillis Story.
-Overseas Crusades.
+Winebrenner, Jan.
+Steel in his Soul: The Dick Hillis Story.
+Chicago, IL: Moody Publishers, 1985.